software-mansion/live-debugger/README.md

   signing_salt: "your_signing_salt", # Signing salt used for LiveDebugger.Endpoint
   adapter: Bandit.PhoenixAdapter, # Adapter used in LiveDebugger.Endpoint
   server: true, # Forces LiveDebugger to start even if project is not started with the `mix phx.server`

+# Name for LiveDebugger PubSub (it will create new one so don't put already used name)
+config :live_debugger, :pubsub_name, LiveDebugger.CustomPubSub
 ```

 ## Contributing